Maiasaura: Paleobiology

 The hatchlings grew from a size of 16 to 58 in long in the span of their first year.
 At this point, or perhaps after another year, the animal left the nest.
 This high rate of growth may be evidence of warm bloodedness.
 The hatchlings had different facial proportions from the adults, with larger eyes and a shorter snout.
 These features are associated with cuteness, and commonly elicit care from parents in animals dependent on their parents for survival during the early stages of life.
 Based on metabolic growth rates and age estimations of juvenile specimens both in and outside the nests, it is suggested that infant Maiasaura were altricial and left the confines of their nests after 40-75 days (or roughly a little over 1-2 months old).
 These studies also were compared to the related lambeosaurine hadrosaur Hypacrosaurus, for which neonates are also known.
 These analyses suggest Hypacrosaurus was more precocial than Maiasaura, based on its ecological traits.

 Studies led by Holly Woodward, Jack Horner, Freedman Fowler et al. have given insight into the life history of Maiasaura, resulting in what is perhaps the most detailed life history of any dinosaur known, and to which all others can be compared.
 From a sample of fifty individual Maiasaura tibiae, it was found that Maiasaurs had a mortality rate of about 89.9% in their first year of life.
 If the animals survived their second year, their mortality rate would drop to 12.7%.
 The animals would spend their next six years maturing and growing.
 Sexual maturity was found to occur in their third year, while skeletal maturity was attained at eight years of age.
 In their eighth year and beyond, the mortality rate for Maiasaura would spike back to around 44.4%.
 The studies that followed also found that Maiasaurs were primarily bipedal as juveniles, and switched to a more quadrupedal stance as they aged.
 It was also found that Maiasaura also included rotting wood in its diet, as well that its environment had a long, dry season prone to drought.
 The results of the study were published in the journal Palaeobiology on September 3, 2015.

 Diet

 A paper from 2007 showed that Maiasaura had a diet consisting of fibrous plants, wood, rotting wood, tree bark, leaves, branches, ferns, angiosperms and possibly grasses.
 This would imply that Maiasaura was both a browser and a grazer.
+Analysis of its dental wear patterns show that juvenile M. peeblesorum exhibited more crush wear than adults, which displayed more shear wear than juveniles.
+This suggests that adults fed more on tough, fibrous vegetation while juveniles fed more on hard, brittle objects like nuts, seeds, or berries.